mozilla-iam/cis/docs/Profiles.md

 a validation mechanism that enforces which CIS Publisher is allowed to modify which attributes, and which values inside the said attributes.

-This logic is written in code at [validation plugins](cis/plugins/validation).

 # Appendix

 ## Auth0 specific notes